Key Takeaways

 How do I find the best bank for my finances?

-The best way to determine the right bank for your finances is to evaluate the features of different banks and what they offer and compare these to your priorities.
-Research online or visit a physical branch to learn the ins and outs of a bank’s services and products.
+Research the features and offerings of different banks, and compare them to your priorities.
 Once you feel like you’ve got all the information you need, you can make an intentional decision to make the best move for your money.

 Does changing banks affect your credit score?